Orthotic Provision in Sutton Coldfield and Birmingham

 - Build lasting fitness not temporary ability

 A biomechanical assessment involves a non-weight bearing and weight bearing examination aswell as a thorough hands on assessment.
-Where biomechanical abnormality is identified we do our best to correct this through our usual hands on physiotherapy approach, supported by prescriptive exercise and then, once we are sure we have optimised the soft tissue component as fas as possible we will prescribe custom orthotics that promote the most efficient lower limb function, bespoke to the individual concerned.
+Where biomechanical abnormality is identified we do our best to correct this through our usual hands on physiotherapy approach, supported by prescriptive exercise and then, once we are sure we have optimised the soft tissue component as far as possible we will prescribe custom orthotics that promote the most efficient lower limb function, bespoke to the individual concerned.
+Semi custom orthotics are also available for less complex bio mechanical abnormalities such as flat feet, heel and arch pain.

 We also offer additional conservative treatment for many conditions that are exacerbated by mal-alignment of the foot to the lower limb and / or ground.
 Mal-alignment of the lower limb joints often results in soft tissue stress affecting the foot or lower limb.
 This can lead to common problems which include: